Ever wonder whether a promotion is worth the effort or if a redemption is a good value?

 Car Rental Companies (each paid, qualified rental day earns credit toward a free rental day):

-- Avis – Avis has a revenue-based earning structure and redemption opportunities will vary based on many factors, which makes assigning a point value challenging
+- Avis – Avis changed to a revenue-based earning structure and loyalty program on July 1, 2015, and redemption opportunities will vary based on many factors, which makes assigning a point value challenging

 - Hertz – $5.50 of value earned for each paid, qualifying rental day